ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 	This section will describe the Vivarium modeling strategy for risk effects.
 For a description of Vivarium modeling strategy for risk exposure, see the :ref:`risk exposure <2019_risk_exposure_lbwsg>` page.

-Interpolation of LBwSG Relative Risks
+Interpolation of LBWSG Relative Risks
 +++++++++++++++++++++++++++++++++++++

 The GBD LBWSG modelers estimated the relative risk for all-cause mortality on